-- All conduct which is anti-social or tends to bring discredit to the School, whether on the premises or elsewhere, is deemed a breach of school rules. - All pupils should be aware that the School expects high standards of appearance at all times.
+- All pupils are expected to display kindness, empathy and integrity at all times particularly in the presence of adults and in the classroom situation.
+Staff will make clear their expectations in this respect. - All conduct which falls short of the high expectations of Warminster School will be deemed a breach of the School Rules and treated seriously. - Pupils are reminded the use of offensive, derogatory, discriminatory, racist and homophobic language, and general name-calling, is totally unacceptable. - All pupils should be aware that the School expects high standards of appearance at all times.
 Pupils must travel to and from school in uniform unless they have permission to wear alternative clothing. - Pupils needing to miss lessons or other school commitments must explain the circumstances to the appropriate teachers in advance and have obtained the permission of their Senior House Staff. - Sports fixtures are compulsory for all those boys and girls selected to represent the School, and the majority of the fixtures take place on Saturdays.
 All pupils must understand this expectation before they arrive and will be reminded of it when appropriate. - Pupils need to be aware of and adhere to the timings of their commitments.
-Punctuality is a requirement and a courtesy. - All allegations of abuse by staff against pupils will be taken seriously and investigated thoroughly in accordance with government procedures and advice.
+Punctuality is a requirement and a courtesy.
+Pupils needing to miss lessons or other school commitments must explain the circumstances to the appropriate teachers in advance and have obtained the permission of their Head of House. - All allegations of abuse by staff against pupils will be taken seriously and investigated thoroughly in accordance with government procedures and advice.
 However, all pupils and parents must be aware that if any allegations made against staff turn out to malicious or unfounded, then the School will deal with the perpetrator(s) most severely.